Liu Wen (model): Career

+2005–2008: Early career

 In 2005, 17-year old Liu won the semi-final of the New Silk Road World model contest in her home province of Hunan.
 She was motivated to participate because the winning prize included a new laptop.
 Although she didn't place in the top 10 during the national final, she was offered to model in Beijing.
-She initially struggled to find jobs because her appearance didn't match the commercial look that was in demand at the time.
-However, Liu eventually became a sought-after model and gained first attention by the international modeling industry in 2007, when she appeared in an editorial for Chinese Cosmopolitan, styled as Karl Lagerfeld and Viktor & Rolf.
+When Liu was 17, she moved to Beijing to start her career.
+She initially struggled to find jobs because her appearance didn't match the commercial look that was in-demand at the time.
+However, Liu eventually became a sought-after model and gained first attention by the international modeling industry in 2007, when she appeared in an editorial for Chinese Cosmopolitan, styled in Karl Lagerfeld and Viktor & Rolf.

 In February 2008, she appeared in four fashion-related articles for Chinese Vogue.
 She debuted on international runways in the same month, walking for Burberry and closing the fall Trussardi show in Milan.
 The week after, she walked for Chanel, Jean Paul Gaultier, and Hermès in Paris.
 A year later in February and March 2009, Liu Wen appeared in 74 shows in New York, London, Milan, and Paris for the Fall 2009 ready-to-wear season — this was the highest number shows for a model in that season.
 It also remains the record for the most shows ever walked by a model of Asian descent in a single season.
 She followed that up with the Spring 2010 ready-to-wear season, walking 70 shows in the same four cities.
 This statistic made her the second most booked model for the season following French model Constance Jablonski.

-Liu has appeared in campaigns for Calvin Klein, Dolce & Gabbana, Roberto Cavalli, Oscar de la Renta, Hugo Boss, Alexander Wang, Rag & Bone, H&M, Marni, Lane Crawford, Bergdorf Goodman, Diesel, Gap, and Vivienne Tam.
-Her record for a single season is seven including DKNY Jeans, The GAP, Barneys New York, Benetton, Alexander Wang, Converse, and cKone in Spring 2009.
-She has been featured as the only female in major Vogue editorials for Vogue Germany, Vogue Espana, Vogue China, Vogue Italia, British Vogue, and American Vogue.
-She has also been featured in editorials for Numéro (as well as a cover), GQ, V magazine, Harper's Bazaar, Pop Magazine, Allure, i-D (as well as a cover), Interview, and W.